jxtngx/vision-lab/README.md

 ## Overview

 The core purpose of this repo is to help [Lightning.ai](https://lightning.ai) users familiarize with the Lightning ecosystem by providing an example image classification product built with Lightning.
-The _product_ is a model served via API.
+The _product_ is a pre-trained VisionTransformer served from Lightning Platform.

 Another purpose of this project is to create a visual interface with [ReactJS](https://reactjs.org) + the [Vercel](https://vercel.com) ecosystem.